kayelet/docker-mysql-python/README.md

 # docker-mysql-python
-This is a mysql-python project based on docker configuration.
+This is a mysql-python project based on docker configuration, which provides a version control tool/mechanizm for database migration.
 The project has been created as a part of self-learning and practicing Docker principles.
 The docker-compose.yml file configures two-container cluster as follows:
 1. Mysql container, initialized with database MYSQL_DB and with creation of SQL log table SQL_RUN_LOG.
 2. Applicative python container, includes the main program running the SQL files as well as Flask server code (app.py).